ConXan/To-Do-List/README.md

 ### Prerequisites

-For all platforms, having installed the GNU C Compiler (gcc) is obligatory.
+Having installed the GNU C Compiler (gcc) is obligatory.
 If you haven't installed it yet, you can download it from the official GNU website or install it via your package manager.
 Also having downloaded Makefile and Git will make the whole process way more straightforward.

-### 1. Linux
+### Linux

 **Clone the Repository**
 ```bash